CliffAscent/index-cms/README.md

 ## Modification

 The application is fork and modify friendly, but provides the systems necessary to be modified externally.
-The application will look for, and if found, include `plugin.php` and not initialize the `$IndexCMS` object directly.
-A sample `_plugin.php` file is provided, which includes home and 404 method overrides and a custom test method.
+The application will look for, and if found, include `app.php` and not initialize the `$IndexCMS` object directly.
+A sample `_app.php` file is provided, which includes home and 404 method overrides and a custom test method.

-It's recommended that you *do not edit* `index.php`, but instead copy and renamed `_plugin.php` to `plugin.php` and use it for all custom methods and modifications.
-This will allow you to update the main application and example plugin file without merge conflicts.
+It's recommended that you *do not edit* `index.php`, but instead copy and renamed `_app.php` to `app.php` and use it for all custom methods and modifications.
+This will allow you to update the main application and example `_app.php` file without merge conflicts.

 The `header.php`, `footer.php`, `home.php`, and `404.php` are provided for your convenience.
 You can safely modify or remove these files, because they won't be updated.